TheApeMachine/caramba.nvim/README.md

 ## 🏥 Health Check

-Run `:checkhealth ai` to diagnose any issues with your setup.
+Run `:checkhealth caramba` to diagnose any issues with your setup.

 ## 🤝 Contributing